minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 ### From GitHub keyserver

-* On your regular computer, access to "GPG and SSH keys" section of your [GitHub account](https://github.com/settings/keys), if you don't have an account [create one](https://github.com/signup)](https://github.com/signup)
+* On your regular computer, access to "GPG and SSH keys" section of your [GitHub account](https://github.com/settings/keys), if you don't have an account [create one](https://github.com/signup)

-* Click on the "new SSH key" button, type a title e.g SSH_keys_MiniBolt, select Key type "Authentication key", and paste on "Key" section the SSH pub key generated in the [preparations [section](#preparations) depending on regular computer OS
+* Click on the "new SSH key" button, type a title e.g SSH_keys_MiniBolt, select Key type "Authentication key", and paste on the "Key" section the SSH pub key generated in the [preparations [section](#preparations) depending on the regular computer OS

 * Login with the "admin" user on MiniBolt and create a new folder at home called ".ssh".
 If already exists, skip the next step.